jasonbrooks/centos.org/content/legal/privacy.md

 * you participate in promotions, contests or giveaways
 * you submit questions or comments to us.

-CentOS may also collect personal information from individuals (with their consent) at conventions, trade shows and expositions.
-The types of personal information collected may include (but is not limited to):
+CentOS may also collect personal data from individuals (with their consent) at conventions, trade shows and expositions.
+The types of personal data collected may include (but is not limited to):

 * your first and last name
 * your title and your company's name